test-point/testpoint-dcl/src-py/README.md

 # DCL server

 Our implementation of a DNS based capability lookup.
 The central directory.
+Feel free to contact us at https://chat.ausdigital.org/ if you are having any problems.

 ## About

 This is a Web Service providing ability to update your NAPTR record in configurable backends (AWS Route53 currently implemented).
-It's designed to be run behind an HTTPS reverse proxy.
+It's designed to be run behind an HTTPS reverse proxy for extra security, but no need of such complications for demo/development purposes.

 Provided with a target hostname, it sets standard record for given participant ID.